-- In the Menu Pane, select Node tools > Config Templates.
+1. In the Menu Pane, select \overline{a} Node tools > Config Templates.

-The CONFIG TEMPLATES page displays.

 - 2. Select the USERS AND GROUPS tab.

 - Select the name of the template you want to modify.

 The EDIT USERS AND GROUPS TEMPLATE page displays.

 - 4. Make the required changes.

 - 5. Click Save Template.